 Full details can be found in the role profile and the available, weekly slots are:

-Our fundraising team are vital to the work of ECHC, raising the funds that allow us to help babies, children and young people in hospital and beyond.
+Our fundraising team is vital to the work of ECHC, raising the funds to help seriously ill babies, children and young people in hospital.
 We are keen to build and develop our team of volunteers who support our fundraising activities, creating a bank of trained volunteers to assist with a variety of tasks throughout the year.

-Please see individual role profiles for more information or get in touch if you want to chat through the requirements of the role.
+We also have regular fundraising volunteers supporting us in the office and more.
+Please see individual role profiles below for more information or get in touch if you want to chat through the requirements of the role:

 Please note: the volunteering opportunities we offer are to support the work undertaken and services provided by our charity.
 Many of our opportunities are NOT based within the Royal Hospital for Children and Young People.